jvverde/MarpaX-xPathLike/README.md

 ## new(pQuery)
+Used only internally!!!
+Do nothing;

+## compile(pQueryString)
-Parse a pQuery string and returns a new Data::pQuery Object;
+Receives a pQuery string compile it and return a Data::pQuery::Processor object

-## execute($data)
+## process(dataRef)
-Receives a hash or array reference as argument, execute the pQuery on it and then returns the results in new  Data::pQuery::Util.
+Receives a hash or array reference and return a Data::pQuery::Compiler object.

+# Data::pQuery::Processor methods

+## new
+Used only internally!!!

+## process(data)
+Query data and returns a Data::pQuery::util object

+# Data::pQuery::Compiler methods

+## new
+Used only internally!!!

+## compile(pQueryString)
+Compile a pQuery string, query data and returns a Data::pQuery::util object

 # Data::pQuery::util methods